FauthD/BBQ-Model/README.md

 There is enough space inside for even a bigger amount.

 Inspired by this nice design:
 https://www.thingiverse.com/thing:6632766.
-Created from scatch with openscad.
+Created from scratch with openscad.

 # Customizer